alex347a/Obsidian/3. Semester/Industriel datakommunikation/31-95-Alexanders_ASUS.md

 - **Transmission Delay** is about the **volume of data** (the entire packet).
 It is the time to put the data _onto_ the link.
 It depends on the packet's length and the link's **data rate**.
 - **Propagation Delay** is about the **distance** the signal must travel.
 It is the time for a bit to travel _across_ the link.
 It depends on the physical distance and the **speed of light** in the medium.
 ### TCP/UDP
 The internets transport layer transports application-layer messages between application endpoints.
 TCP provides a connection-oriented service to its applications.
 This service includes guaranteed delivery of application-layer messages to the destination and flow control (that is, sender/receiver speed matching).
 TCP also breaks long messages into shorter segments and provides a congestion-control mechanism, so that a source throttles its transmission rate when the network is congested.
-The UDP protocol provides a connectionless service to its applications.
+UDP provides a connectionless service to its applications.
 This is a no-frills service that provides no reliability, no flow control, and no congestion control.
-In this book, we’ll refer to a transport-layer packet as a segment.
+The transport-layer packet is also called a segment.

+The Internet’s network layer routes a datagram through a series of routers between the source and destination.
+To move a packet from one node (host or router) to the next node in the route, the network layer relies on the services of the link layer.
+In particular, at each node, the network layer passes the datagram down to the link layer, which delivers the datagram to the next node along the route.
+At this next node, the link layer passes the datagram up to the network layer.
+The services provided by the link layer depend on the specific link-layer protocol that is employed over the link.
+The link-layer packets are also called frames.

 ###